-Prerequisite(s): ECON 102, 201.
-(3-0; 3-0)
+Prerequisite(s): ECON 202.
+(3-0)

 ECON 317 Investment Theory (3 sem. hrs.)

 A study of financial markets and the various instruments traded on those markets, to include how these instruments are priced.
 Other topics explored include: portfolio theory, market efficiency and equilibrium, asset analysis, asset allocation, and portfolio management.

 Cross-listed: BUSI 317.

 Prerequisite(s): BUSI 342.
-(3-0 or 3-0) ECON 330 Theory and Practice of Development (3 sem. hrs.)
+(3-0) ECON 330 Theory and Practice of Development (3 sem. hrs.)
 A study of major theories or models of economic development and evaluation of practices and approaches to economic development by studying various cases from several different countries.
 Theories and practices of development are examined from a Christian perspective, with consideration of the influence of the human factor.
 Prerequisite(s): ECON 230.
-(3-0 or 3-0) ECON 354 Geography of the World Economy (3 sem. hrs.)
+(3-0) ECON 354 Geography of the World Economy (3 sem. hrs.)
 This course investigates the changing geographical patterns of global economic activity and the processes influencing the organization of economic space.
 It focuses on the spatial patterns of production and manufacturing; the distribution of goods and services; and the role of multinationals, global marketing strategies and outsourcing.
 It also investigates issues and challenges from global to local economies, including: population growth and development, poverty and unemployment, and environmental sustainability.
 NB: Offered every other year.
 Cross-listed: GENV 354.
 Prerequisite(s): GENV 111.
-(0-0; 3-0)188 ECON 357 Environmental Economics and Policy (3 sem. hrs.)
+(3-0) ECON 357 Environmental Economics and Policy (3 sem. hrs.)
 This course introduces the main concepts in environmental economics and applies them to public policy analysis.
 Students will learn about markets, prices and the role of information in the economy, and will then learn about market failures that specifically affect the environment.
 The second half of the course introduces the key techniques in public policy analysis (an inherently interdisciplinary undertaking), including the process of developing, implementing, and assessing public policy.
-Cross-listed: GENV 357 Prerequisite(s): 3RD year standing.
-(3-0 or 3-0) ECON 411 Business in the Global Market (3 sem. hrs.)
+Cross-listed: GENV 357 Prerequisite(s): Third-year standing.
+(3-0) ECON 411 Business in the Global Market (3 sem. hrs.)
 An introduction to global business practices while on a travel study.
 A survey of governmental and corporate practices of major economic systems throughout the world.
 Different cultural meanings of concepts such as globalization, world class, nimble organizations, empowerment, and teams are explored.
 The class provides the students with experiential as well as classroom learning to provide a better grasp of the differences in cultures and the adaptation of the concepts.
 NB: Offered when available in summer with overseas travel component.
 Cross-listed: BUSI 411.

 Prerequisite(s): Permission of the instructor.
-(3-0 or 3-0) ECON 412 International Economic Competitiveness (3 sem. hrs.)
+(3-0) ECON 412 International Economic Competitiveness (3 sem. hrs.)
 This course studies the competitiveness of companies in different countries and regions given ever-changing economic conditions and policies.
 The course reviews factors that determine competitive advantage including: factor conditions, demand conditions, supporting industries, firm strategy, and government policy.
 NB: May not be offered every year.